turingschool/curriculum/source/topics/performance/queries.markdown

  => #<Article id: 8, title: "More Samples", body: "Real data.", created_at: "2012-01-24 18:58:06", updated_at: "2012-01-24 18:58:13">
 {% endterminal %}

-The one instruction kicked off two queries, eager fetching both the article and its comments.
+The one instruction kicked off two queries, eagerly fetching both the article and its comments.
 There's no performance gain when using `includes` so far.

 #### Deeper Nested Objects